Skin disorder characterized by chronic inflammation of the sebaceous glands from retained secretions and Propionbacterium acnes (P. acnes) bacteria.

 Hair follicle filled with keratin and sebum.
-When the sebum of the comedon is exposed to the environment, it oxidizes and turns black (blackheads).
-When the follicle is closed and not exposed to the environment, comedons are a white or cream color (whiteheads)
+When the sebum of the comedone is exposed to the environment, it oxidizes and turns black (blackheads).
+When the follicle is closed and not exposed to the environment, comedones are a white or cream color (whiteheads).

 Dead cells that form over a wound or blemish while it is healing; an accumulation of sebum and pus, sometimes mixed with epidermal material.